snok/drf-openapi-tester/README.rst

 **Path**: The path to your OpenAPI specification.
 Can be an url, or the path to your document.

 **Case**: The case standard you wish to enforce for your documentation.
-Can be 'camelcase', 'snakecase', or None.
+Can be 'camel case', 'snake case', or None.

-- `camelcase`__: Checks that your documentation is camelCased (default).
+- `camel case`__: Checks that your documentation is camelCased (default).

 .. __: https://en.wikipedia.org/wiki/Camel_case

-- `snakecase`__: Checks that your documentation is snake_cased.
+- `snake case`__: Checks that your documentation is snake_cased.

 .. __: https://en.wikipedia.org/wiki/Camel_case